The executive master for those who want to lead change, not manage it

 1. Content – knowing what matters

-Every change starts with a question: a strategic dilemma, a social challenge, or an internal struggle.
-What is really going on?
-What’s at stake?
+Every transformation starts with a question: a strategic dilemma, a societal challenge, or an internal struggle.
+What’s really going on here?
+And what’s at stake?

-You’ll develop deep insight into strategy, governance, ethics, finance, technology, and culture—not as isolated topics, but as parts of a broader system.
+You’ll develop in-depth understanding in areas such as strategy, governance, ethics, finance, technology, and culture—not as isolated fields of knowledge, but as interconnected parts of a larger system.

 “Content isn’t neutral truth.
 It becomes direction when you know how to make it meaningful.”